 river — a large, flowing body of water that empties into an ocean, a sea, a lake, or another body of water

-rookery — a place where many birds nest and raise their young
+rookery (rook-er-ee) — a place where many birds nest and raise their young

-runoff — water from rain or irrigation that does not soak into the ground, but flows into the nearest body of water
+runoff — water from rain or irrigation that doesn’t soak into the ground, but flows into the nearest body of water

 salt-tolerant — able to survive in salty areas

-saltwater intrusion — when salt water is drawn into the freshwater zone of an aquifer, making the water unfit for drinking
+saltwater intrusion (in – TRUE – zhun) — a process in which salty water is drawn into the freshwater zone of an aquifer, making that source not fit for drinking

-saltwater wetland — a flat piece of land covered with brackish water or salt water and containing saltwater plants, usually found along the coast
+saltwater wetland — a flat piece of land covered with brackish (slightly salty) or salt water and containing saltwater plants; usually found along the coast

-saturation — the condition of having absorbed all the liquid that is possible
+saturation (sat-er-ray-SHun) — the condition of having absorbed all the liquid that is possible

 saturation zone — the area where water fills the underground spaces between soil, sand, and rock